Research interests: Dynamics of power and how these dynamics foster behavior between states both in conflict and cooperation.

-Instructor, Dept. of Public Policy & Administration
+Associate Clinical Professor, Dept. of Public Policy & Administration

 Dr. Gregory has made more than three thousand hours of professional presentations on conflict management, mediation, negotiation, interpersonal communication, group dynamics and emotional intelligence; and has more than thirteen hundred hours of professional practice mediating disputes, facilitating groups in conflict and working with dysfunctional groups.
 Additionally, Bayard has volunteered for more than two-decades with the Idaho Mediation Association, serving on the Board of Directors, as Vice President and President, as Chair of several committees, and as a presenter at numerous IMA conferences.

 Director, Canadian Studies Program, Director of NEW Leadership Idaho